 FMLA during Pregnancy

 The Family Medical Leave Act is the cornerstone maternity leave law in the U.S. FMLA regulations stipulate that a serious medical condition is one that requires continuous treatment by a healthcare provider.
 One definition of “continuous treatment” includes any period of incapacity due to pregnancy, or for prenatal care.

 Prenatal care is a common requirement for perfectly healthy pregnancies.
 Women routinely visit their OB/GYN to monitor the health of their baby.
 Often these appointments are hard to get and require a woman to take time from work to keep these appointments.
 A woman suffering from severe morning sickness may also qualify for FMLA job protections.
 See more about intermittent leave below.

 FMLA during pregnancy also allows you to take up to 12 weeks of job protected leave during any 12 month period to address your own serious medical condition.
-If a woman needs to stop working early due to pregnancy complications, this time will count towards the total of 12 weeks.
+If a woman needs to stop working early due to pregnancy complications, the time will count towards the total of 12 weeks.

 Any FMLA time used prior to delivery eats into the time available to care and bond with your baby.
-Several state maternity leave laws may extend the total amount of job protected time away from work.
+Several state maternity leave laws may extend the total amount of job-protected time away from work.
 This may happen in one of two ways:

-- Extended job protected time running concurrently – a handful of states provide more than twelve weeks of leave.
+- Extended job-protected time running concurrently – a handful of states provide more than twelve weeks of leave.

 FMLA during Maternity Leave

 FMLA during maternity leave provides important job protection benefits.
 Covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the following reasons:

 - Taking care of your newly born infant